Yakama, Lummi tribal leaders call for removal of three lower Columbia River dams

-CELILO VILLAGE, Wasco County, Oregon — In a historic stand, the Yakama and Lummi nations called Monday for taking down the Bonneville, Dalles and John Day dams on the Columbia River to restore salmon runs once the mightiest in the world.
+CELILO VILLAGE, Wasco County, Oregon — In a historic stand, the Yakama and Lummi nations called Monday for taking down the Bonneville, The Dalles and John Day dams on the Columbia River to restore salmon runs once the mightiest in the world.

 The three big energy producers churn out enough electricity to power more than 2 million Pacific Northwest homes annually and also provide an important inland navigation route for commercial goods.

-James Julius, chairman of the Lummi Nation, and JoDe Goudy, chairman of the Yakama Nation, gathered — on Indigenous Peoples Day — at Celilo Village, all that is left of the fishing and cultural center at Celilo Falls, the most productive salmon fishery in the world for some 11,000 years.
-The falls were drowned beneath the reservoir of the Dalles Dam in 1957.
+Jay Julius, chairman of the Lummi Nation, and JoDe Goudy, chairman of the Yakama Nation, gathered — on Indigenous Peoples Day — at Celilo Village, all that is left of the fishing and cultural center at Celilo Falls, the most productive salmon fishery in the world for some 11,000 years.
+The falls were drowned beneath the reservoir of The Dalles Dam in 1957.

 Julius and Goudy said taking down the dams is the only hope to save the salmon runs their people depend on, and restore to health the endangered southern resident killer whales.
 The Columbia River Basin once produced as many as 10 million to 16 million salmon per year.
 Returns today are a fraction of that even in good years.

-Note: Correction: A previous version of this story misspelled the name of Jay Julius, Lummi Nation chairman.